cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

 .. code-block:: shell

-   python manage.py db destroy
+   cap db destroy
-   python manage.py db init
+   cap db init

 and if that does not work try: